vippsas/vipps-developers/common-topics/vipps-landing-page.md

   businesses) can not have someone else pay for them.
 * The user is not sent to a `fallback` URL (the result page) after completion of the payment.
-  The "result page" is just the confirmation in the Vipps app.
+  Instead of the he "result page", the user will just get a confirmation in the Vipps app.
-  The `fallback` URL sent in the API request can simply be the website URL.
 * If the sale unit is not whitelisted, the request will fail and an error message will be returned.